EndPointCorp/end-point-blog/2019/01/08/speech-recognition-with-tensorflow.html.md

     nvidia-docker run --mount type=bind,source=/home/kamil/projects/speech-recognition,target=/home/data-science/projects -it speech-recognition bash
 ```

-We'll use TensorBoard to visualize the progress.
+We’ll use TensorBoard to visualize the progress.
 At the same time, we need Jupyter notebooks server to be running as well.
-We'll need a supervisor daemon to run both at the same time in a container.
-Here's it's config file:
+We’ll need a supervisor daemon to run both at the same time in a container.
+Here’s its config file:

 ```ini
 [supervisord]